 The philosophy of Yoganity (positive life for everyone) flows straight into what we are doing and why: Yoga opens us up to healthy and happy days, spirituality connects us to who we really are and to each other, sustainability ensures that we do not steal what does not belong to us.
 Be a part of the positive movement!

-Traveler by heart and soul, unbowed positive and passionate about the environment, Katja is the ball of energy in Yoganity and with her Master in Sustainable Development in the making also a walking dictionary about everything sustainable.
+Traveler by heart and soul, unbowed positive and passionate about the environment, Katja is the ball of energy in Yoganity and with her Master in Sustainable Development also a walking dictionary about everything sustainable.

 Rough husk, soft inside, your all-round Handyman and easily misjudged, Paul is the driving force behind Yoganity and has over ten years of experience in meditation and spirituality practices.

 He loves his Tantra down to earth and at the same time with everything you could ever dream of in reach - new perspectives, energy and positive thinking included.

 If you want to learn more about us and stay up to date with the newest developments, subscribe to our monthly newsletter:

 We both have a background in the security industry and connected while working for the German development aid in northern Afghanistan.
 But our ultimate connection developed over morning yoga sessions between a steel compound and a barb wired fence.
 So romantic...